tomsquest/tomsquest.github.io/_posts/2018-10-02-better-npm-ing.md

 ![List of node version from Intellij](/assets/images/posts/2018-10-02-better-npm-ing/nvm_symlink_current.png)

 **Solution**: if you use NVM for managing installation of Node.js, NVM can automatically manage a symlink to the current version of node.
-NVM will link `~/.nvm/current` to, for example, `~/.nvm/versions/node/v11.0.0` and recreate the link when changing of node version (automatically if you use [NVM auto-use ZSH plugin](https://github.com/tomsquest/nvm-auto-use.zsh)).
+NVM will link `~/.nvm/current` to, for example, `~/.nvm/versions/node/v11.0.0` and recreate the link when changing of node versions (automatically if you use [NVM auto-use ZSH plugin](https://github.com/tomsquest/nvm-auto-use.zsh)).

 ```bash
 # Put this in your .bashrc/.zshrc
 $ export NVM_SYMLINK_CURRENT=true
 ```

-## (Bonus) Follow Github Releases
+## (Bonus) Follow GitHub Releases

 **Problem**: Be notified of releases

-**Solution 1**: (_Updated: 2018.12.02_) Github now support watching releases of a repository: [Documentation](https://help.github.com/articles/watching-and-unwatching-releases-for-a-repository/).
+**Solution 1**: (_Updated: 2018.12.02_) GitHub now supports watching releases of a repository: [Documentation](https://help.github.com/articles/watching-and-unwatching-releases-for-a-repository/).

 **Solution 2**: [Gitpunch.com](https://gitpunch.com) seems to solve the problem.
-It can follow all your Github stars and specific projects.
+It can follow all your GitHub stars and specific projects.

 [![Git Punch](/assets/images/posts/2018-10-02-better-npm-ing/gitpunch.com.png)](https://gitpunch.com)